myCMTN Apply

 Students who fail to submit any step 2 documentation will be prohibited from attending the practicum.

 • Criminal Record Check: (including advanced vulnerable populations) under the Criminal Records Review Act and the Ministry of Justice process for educational institutions.
-Applicants should only initiate their criminal record check when instructed by Admissions.
+Applicants should only initiate their criminal record check when instructed by College Admissions.
 Please note: Any changes to your criminal record status or events occurring that will impact your criminal record must be reported in writing to the program Dean.
 Some events may impact your ability to attend clinical or practicum settings.
 The implications of failing to report changes, as a student, can result in program failure.

 Fees Domestic International